preludeorg/community/docs/operator/advanced/api.md

 ---
 The API requires a token to be passed with the request.
 Your token can be found in:
 Operator -> Settings -> Network -> Token.
-Replace YOUR_API_TOKEN in the Authorization header with your token.
+Set the variable $TOKEN to your token.

 ## Endpoints